mfinelli/arch-install/arch/README.md

     sudo localectl set-keymap --no-convert it
     ```

 11. Reconnect to the internet.
-In a virtual machine it is enough to just
+In a virtual machine you should already be
-    start `NetworkManager.service`.
-Otherwise, you will need to enable it
-    _and_ connect with `nmcli`.
+    connected.
+Otherwise connect using the `nmcli`:

     ```shell
     nmcli dev status